Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Twisted fly stitch is a variation.

 A counted thread stitch used in drawn fabric work.
-Framed Cross stitch - click to enlarge
+Framed Cross stitch

 Work horizontal rows first.
 Work from right to left.
 Make two vertical stitches over four threads in the same place, then bring needle out four stitches to the left for next two stitches.
 Continue along row in this way and then work other horizontal rows in the same way turning fabric round for each.
 Turn fabric at right angles and work vertical rows in the same way as the horizontal rows.